Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Reflux Relief Without the Meds

 If you deal with nighttime acid reflux, you know how uncomfortable it can be.
 Elevating your upper body helps keep stomach acid where it belongs.
-According to the Cleveland Clinic, this is one of the most effective non-medication methods for managing GERD.
+According to the Cleveland Clinic, head-of-bed elevation is one of the most effective non-medication methods for managing GERD.
+Learn more.

-Looking for a personal take?
-Here’s a real-life story from someone with scleroderma.
+Prefer a personal perspective?
+Here’s a real-life story from someone with scleroderma describing how gentle elevation changed their nights.

 Better Breathing = Deeper Sleep